castaway/dbix-class-book/chapters/03-Describing-database.md

 The `Relationship` base class adds more new injected base classes for use with both ResultSource and Row objects.
 These allow us to construct various types of links between our tables.
-Relationships are a fundamental DBIx::Class concept and will be explaing and used throughout this book.
+Relationships are a fundamental DBIx::Class concept and will be explained and used throughout this book.

 The rest of the classes inherited from `Core` are used to add